 There are a variety of accommodations offered to students who have a documented disability that impacts their capacity to read or see.

 Disabilities may include blindness, other visual impairment, or a severe reading disability.

 If a student is able to read, but read slowly, extended time may be a more appropriate request than a reading and seeing accommodation.

 Requests must specify which accommodation is needed.
 Common examples include:

-Raised line drawings (tactile graphics to use along with a human reader or prerecorded audio)
+- Raised line drawings (tactile graphics to use along with a screen reader or human reader)

 - Large print test book (Paper exams only)

 - Magnification device (electronic and nonelectronic).
 For digital tests, students who require magnification will use their device's zoom functions.
 For paper AP exams, magnifiers cannot have any capabilities for recording, storage, snapshot and/or transmission of data, picture, text, or other information.